RoastedLemonz/cryptocurrency/README.md

 Commodity: items have value. examples: bear pelt, beaver pelt, wool, rawr materials, etc.
 Representative: stuff like gold certificates, paper, etc are considered valueable.
 Fiat: the government declares what has value, i.e, money - euro, yen, rupee, etc.

+# Bitcoin transaction thing again
+when you send someone bitcoin, the network needs to verify that it's real.
+They need confirmation.
+This is good because let's say that you are a user with 11 bitcoin.
+That's a lotta bitcoin.
+You have your address right?
+Yes.
+You also have a private key for spending your bitcoin. let's say that someone pretends to be you with YOUR address.
+If there's no actual confirmation, people are gonnna be spending your bitcoin left and right.
+Hence, confirmation is good.
+This is what i learned so far.